-Add some topsoil or peat moss for better drainage for these crops.
+Add some topsoil for better drainage for these crops.
 Also be mindful of harvesting, you might need to loosen up the soil around deep root crops otherwise they will snap off instead of coming out of the soil.
 Varieties like the small rounded ‘Paris’ carrots can work better than deeper ones.

 Another harvesting trick is that if it just rained or you watered the garden the clay soil will stick heavily to the roots and be harder to clean.
 Try harvesting before you water unless you want to deal with the extra clean up!